Rolf Dobelli: Books and reception

 Dobelli is the author of The Art of Thinking Clearly (Die Kunst des klaren Denkens), originally published by Carl Hanser Verlag in 2011, which was an instant success, entering Germany's Der Spiegel Bestseller list as number 1.

 It was the bestselling non-fiction book in Germany and Switzerland in 2012.
 It was translated into English in 2013 by Nicky Griffin and hit the top ten bestseller lists in the U.K, South Korea, India, Ireland, Hong Kong and Singapore.
 In 2019 former Chief of Staff of the US Airforce Ronald Fogleman added the book to the top CSAF Required reading program.
-Dobelli presented his new book, "The Art of the Good Life", at an London School of Economics (LSE) Business Review event in October 2017.
+Dobelli presented his new book, "The Art of the Good Life", at a London School of Economics (LSE) Business Review event in October 2017.

 In 2020 Dobelli published "Stop Reading the News, A Manifesto for a Happier, Calmer and Wiser Life".
+In 2012 Dobelli had already published an essay on this topic on his personal website, which The Guardian reported about in 2013.
 Martin Newman, reviewing the book for the Financial Review wrote, "'Stop Reading the News' explores the explosion of opinion-based news, the elevation of mediocrity over substance (The Kardashians!!), the way news creates the illusion of empathy, can elevate stress levels and builds a mindset that reinforces negativity".
+In November 2020, when asked how to deal with the Covid pandemic, Dobelli simply commented: "Opinions are like noses: everyone has one.
+Let's stop complaining."

 Criticism

 In 2013, Nassim Nicholas Taleb published a piece on his website in which he accused Dobelli of plagiarism.
-This piece was published concurrently with a number of personal attacks launched by Taleb.
-This, and other personal attacks have led commentators to question Taleb's motives.
 Later, Christopher Chabris also published what he claimed to be an example in Dobelli's book that is referenced but does not have quotation marks.
 While Dobelli never claimed that the ideas were his, he has acknowledged their concerns and has updated subsequent editions.
-Claims of plagiarism have been disputed by Claudius Seidl, the cultural editor of the Frankfurter Allgemeine Zeitung.
+Claims of plagiarism have been disputed by Claudius Seidl, the cultural editor of the Frankfurter Allgemeine Zeitung, who stated: "Not a single sentence suggests that Dobelli thought it all up himself; on the contrary, sometimes it's almost a little tiresome how Dobelli repeatedly refers to the academic authority of the people who gave him the insights."